2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. ⚠️ Deprecation System (show in UI, mark all APIs clearly, blog) - ca. 2d
 1. Many automated tests in the core JS APIs (toolbar, etc.) - ca. 5d - SDV
 1. ~~JS Docs for formula~~
-1. Probably update ImageFlow again, if PNG resize bug is fixed
-1. Enable standard apps to be installed from catalog easily after first apps have been installed
-    1. ✅ Feature to tell new auto-installer what apps are already installed
-    1. App-Auto-Installer UI to add-install apps later on

 Blazor CMS / cre8magic